 After years of building a performing arts organization with a growing audience base, excellent educational programs, strong community partnerships, and a reputation for artistic quality and fiscal responsibility, Johnson Hall has outgrown its current space and is ready to expand and complete renovations to its three-story, two-theater, state-of-the-art performing arts facility.

-Rehabilitating the top two floors of Johnson Hall will cost $4.9 million.
-Of this, $1.7 million (35%) will come from federal and state historic tax credits.
-The remaining $3.2 million (65%) will be funded with private support.
+Within the last two years, in the challenging times we have been in, the rehabilitation of Johnson Hall increased to a cost of $8 million.
+Of this, $3 million (37%) will come from federal and state historic tax credits.
+The remaining $5 million (63%) will be funded with private support.

 The completed facility will include: